Pimco projects 2-2.5 percent U.S. GDP in 2016, favors TIPS

-NEW YORK, Dec 17 (Reuters) - Pimco, one of the world’s largest bond asset management firms, said on Thursday that it is underweight fixed-income risk as the Federal Reserve continues to tighten monetary policy and continues to favor U.S. Treasury Inflation-Protected Securities.
+NEW YORK (Reuters) - Pimco, one of the world’s largest bond asset management firms, said on Thursday that it is underweight fixed-income risk as the Federal Reserve continues to tighten monetary policy and continues to favor U.S. Treasury Inflation-Protected Securities.

 “In terms of portfolio positioning, we expect to maintain duration underweights in most portfolios, reflecting the potential for some upward pressure on U.S. and global yields as the Fed continues to tighten monetary policy and the fact that term premia across interest rate curves are generally low in the U.S. and across developed markets,” Global Strategic Advisor Rich Clarida and Global Fixed Income CIO Andrew Balls said in a note a day after the Federal Reserve hiked rates for the first time in nearly a decade.